H3AR7B3A7/NextJS-Course/README.md

 </Suspense>
 ```

+## Partial Prerendering

+In Next.js 14, there is a preview of a new rendering model called Partial Prerendering.
+Partial Prerendering is an experimental feature that allows you to render a route with a static loading shell, while keeping some parts dynamic.
+In other words, you can isolate the dynamic parts of a route.

+When a user visits a route:

+- A static route shell is served, this makes the initial load fast.
+- The shell leaves holes where dynamic content will load in async.
+- The async holes are loaded in parallel, reducing the overall load time of the page.

+The great thing about Partial Prerendering is that you don't need to change your code to use it.
+As long as you're using Suspense to wrap the dynamic parts of your route, Next.js will know which parts of your route are static and which are dynamic.

+Note: To learn more about how Partial Prerendering can be configured, see the [Partial Prerendering (experimental) documentation](https://nextjs.org/docs/app/api-reference/next-config-js/partial-prerendering) or try the [Partial Prerendering template and demo](https://vercel.com/templates/next.js/partial-prerendering-nextjs).
+It's important to note that this feature is experimental and not yet ready for production deployment.

 ## My Personal Thoughts & Annoyances /w React & NextJS as an Angular Developer

 - TSX and JSX files are pretty ugly, all the logic and syntax clutters the html (similar to libraries like Tailwind)